barsanges/turing/README.md

 * [Sudoku](https://en.wikipedia.org/wiki/Sudoku): fill a 9x9 grid with
   digits so that each column, each row, and each of the nine 3x3 blocks that compose the grid contains all of the digits from 1 to 9.

+`Turing` is also able to generate Garam puzzles.

+## TODO

+- [ ] Refactor and reorder the code to try to decouple the different puzzle types.

+- [ ] Add generators for Sudoku and Futoshiki.